 Part of building a new website involves writing content that describes your business and your services or products.
 If writing doesn’t come naturally to you and you haven’t had any practice at it, this can be the most daunting process of creating your site.
 But before you become overwhelmed by blank pages and blinking cursor on your screen, take a deep breathe and check out these 6 tips.
 They’ll help you write professional, effective, and easy-to-read content:

-6 Content Writing Tips
+8 Content Writing Tips

 This is the golden rule, but it is also the one that is broken often.
 People will visit your website because they are looking for a solution to a problem – they need or desire something that you sell.
 In other words, when a visitor goes to your website they are thinking about their problem.
 Why then do so many business websites begin by telling that visitor how long they’ve been in business, or how large their warehouse is?
 None of this information matters to your visitor.
 Instead you should focus on them – tell them that you understand their problem and you have a solution.

 Don’t worry, we are not going to get technical on this.
 The second person simply means using the word “you” a lot in your content.
 This article is a good example – it doesn’t describe the personal experience of the writer and it is not talking about a third person.
 Instead it is talking to you, and suggesting that you should use the word you a lot in the content that you write.
 See, it’s easy.

 Your website is not a place to get all stuffy and formal.
 Also, big words and long sentences do not mean smart and intelligent.
 To prove this point you should have a look at the writing style guide for The Economist.
 It uses George Orwell’s six elemental rules.
 Rule number two is to never use a long word when a short one will do.

 Long blocks of text are hard to read.
 Also, they don’t match how people use the internet.
 Think about how you read a web page.
 You probably skim until you get to piece of information that interests you.
 To help your readers do this and make your pages easier to read, break up your text by using shorter paragraphs.
 You should also use headings and bullet point lists to break up the text.
 For an example, just look at the article you are reading now.

 When writing content for your website you will have to strike a balance between giving as much information as possible, and keeping that content short.
 One way to do that is to get to the point as soon as possible.
 In other words, drop anything that is not related to your visitor’s problem (remember that?) from your homepage, product pages, or services pages.
 Also, highlight your most important benefit or unique selling point first.